 Informal or Casual Wear: A complete outfit of 1 or 2 pieces suitable for school, weekend, or casual, informal activities.
-In this category, a complete outfit is defined as a garment or garments that when put together make a complete look - such as one or two piece dress, or one or two piece pant suit, or a combination, such as pants, vest, blouse or shirt.
+In this category, a complete outfit is defined as a garment or garments that when put together make a complete look - such as a one- or two-piece dress, or one- or two-piece pant suit, or a combination, such as pants, vest, blouse, or shirt.

-Dress Up: This is suitable for special, church, or social occasions that are not considered to be formal.
+Dress Up: This is suitable for special, church, or social occasions not considered formal.
 It may be an outfit of one or more pieces with or without its own costume coat or jacket (lined or unlined).
 This is not an outfit that would be worn to school, weekend, or casual, informal activities.

 Free Choice: A complete outfit comprised of garments that do not fit in the other classifications.
+A

-A complete outfit is defined as a garment or garments that when put together make a complete look such as one or two piece dress, or one or two piece pant suit, or a three piece combination, such as pants, vest, and blouse or shirt.
-Individual garment examples include: tennis wear, swim wear, athletic or sportswear, lounge wear, riding habits, historic, dance, theatrical, or international costumes, capes, and unlined coats.
+A complete outfit is defined as a garment or garments that when put together make a complete look - such as a one- or two-piece dress, or one- or two-piece pant suit, or a three-piece combination, such as pants, vest, and blouse or shirt.
+Individual garment examples include tennis wear, swim wear, athletic or sportswear, lounge wear, riding habits, historic, dance, theatrical, or international costumes, capes, and unlined coats.